Appsum/BarManager/README.md

 - Controllers
   - These will send the command/query request to the IMediator
 - Dto's for the actions
- -FluentValidation on dto's (configured in Startup using
+  - FluentValidation on dto's (configured in Startup using
 ```csharp
 services.AddControllers()
   .AddFluentValidation(configuration => configuration.RegisterValidatorsFromAssemblyContaining<Startup>()))
 ```

+## MediatR